wecodemore/wpstarter/README.md

 WP Starter
 ==========

-> WordPress whole-site Composer packages has never been so easy.
+> WordPress whole-site Composer packages have never been so easy.

 WP Starter is the easiest and fastest way to bootstrap WordPress sites entirely based on [Composer](https://getcomposer.org/).